top of page

 Transformative Consumer Research

-TCR GRANTS
+TCR FUNDING

 TCR partners with the Association for Consumer Research, the American Marketing Assocation, and private donors to offer small grants to provide seed money and support exploratory research that aligns with TCR's mission.
 This funding opportunity is offered once per year, with a Call for Proposals announced here on the TCR website.
 Funding is available to both PhD students and academic researchers.